 The Indian Space Research Organisation (ISRO) launched the Mangalyaan, also known as the Mars Orbiter Mission (MOM) on 5 November 2013 from the Satish Dhawan Space Centre at Sriharikota, Andhra Pradesh.
 This is India’s first interplanetary mission.
+The details from this article will be useful in the IAS Exam.

 - The mission was first announced by the then ISRO Chairman G Madhavan Nair in November 2008.
 A feasibility study was conducted in 2010 and governmental approval came in 2012.